corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/observability/metrics.md

 * ensuring the network participants are all in sync with the latest network data

 For a network member, examples include:
-* registering with an MGM to join a network,
+* registering with an MGM to join a network
 * managing network data sent from the MGM,
 * and periodically syncing network data with the MGM.